-As a savvy internet user, you might think no one clicks on Facebook ads.
+As a savvy internet user, you might think no one clicks on Facebook and Instagram ads.

 You’d be wrong.

-Many marketers who have tried Facebook ads, especially in their early days, decided that Facebook advertising doesn’t work.
+Many marketers who tried Facebook ads, especially in their early days, decided Facebook advertising didn’t work.

 Don’t believe them.